georgesco94/great_reads/README.md

 ![alt text](https://github.com/georgesco94/greatReads/blob/master/search.png)
 Users can search for a book via author and/or title.
 Case insensitive.

-Upon creating a profile, each user is assigned three default shelves which cannot be deleted - "read", "currently reading" and "to read".
-To do this, the create action in the users controller makes those shelves upon successfull save of the user to the database.

 ## Future Directions
 * auto-complete search